Haiti: Fuel tanker explodes, dozens killed — officials | DW | 14.12.2021

 A fuel truck exploded late on Monday in the northern Haitian port city of Cap-Haitien, the city's deputy mayor Patrick Almonor said, as quoted by news agency AFP.

-The deputy mayor said he has seen upwards of 54 dead.
-"I saw on the scene between 50 and 54 people burned alive," Almonor sai, adding that it was impossible to identify them.
+The deputy mayor said he has seen more than 54 dead.
+"I saw on the scene between 50 and 54 people burned alive," Almonor said, adding that it was impossible to identify them.

-According to Almonor the fuel tanker appeared to have lost control and flipped over, causing fuel to spill into the road.
+According to Almonor, the fuel tanker appeared to have lost control and flipped over, causing fuel to spill into the road.
 People soon gathered to try and collect the spilled fuel.
+Its understood around 20 houses nearby also caught fire.

 Henry also said field hospitals would be deployed to help those affected by the blast.